 HIIT (High-Intensity Interval Training) is becoming more popular than ever, thanks to its fixed periods of less intense exercise or even rest, mixed with bursts of activity.
-This workout may be efficient, but what are the effects it's having on your body?
-If you've been pushing your way through HIIT exercises and feeling run down, you may need to have your cortisol levels checked.
 These two go hand in hand sometimes, but luckily, the biostation has a solution.
 Here is what you need to know about HIIT and cortisol.

 What Is HIIT?